mz256/ashrae/README.md

 *In this competition, you’ll develop accurate models of metered building energy usage in the following areas: chilled water, electric, hot water, and steam meters.
 The data comes from over 1,000 buildings over a three-year timeframe.
 With better estimates of these energy-saving investments, large scale investors and financial institutions will be more inclined to invest in this area to enable progress in building efficiencies.*

-The folder `notebooks` contains the kernels used on Kaggle, while the remaining folders contain a version of the pipeline in .py scripts to be run either locally or remotely.
+The folder `notebooks` contains some of the kernels used on Kaggle, while the remaining folders contain a version of the pipeline in .py scripts to be run either locally or remotely.

-The solution comprises an ensemble of k-fold LightGBM models.
-Working on adding a neural net trained with `fastai`.
+The highest scoring solution consists of an ensemble of k LGBMs trained on different CV folds.
+All k models share the same set of hyperparameters.
+This is contained in the `kfold` folder.